What the Economic Calendar Tracks

 The releases that matter most for futures traders fall into a few categories: employment data, inflation data, central bank decisions, and growth indicators.
 The chart below shows the major ones with their frequency, timing, and impact level.

-Central bank decisions are the heavyweights.
-The Federal Open Market Committee (FOMC) announces interest rate decisions roughly every 6 weeks.
-The statement, press conference, and dot plot that follow can move markets for days.
+Central bank decisions: The Federal Open Market Committee (FOMC) announces interest rate decisions roughly every 6 weeks (8 times per year) at 1:00 PM CT.
+The statement and press conference can move markets for days.

 Earnings: The Calendar You Forgot to Check